fat0troll/caddy-docker/README.md

 #### Let's Encrypt with DNS providers

 You can use Cloudflare or DNSimple for obtaining SSL certificates via `dns-01` challenge.
 This may be more convenient, especially when you trying to obtain certificate on a machine, different from one where you domain resolves.
+And this **works** on local environments too!

 To use it, you must provide API keys for your DNS provider as environment variables.
 Without `docker-compose` you can use `--env-file` option to store them in file and not expose them in your shell history.